Xbox-QuAIL/xbox-quail.github.io/research/weak_sup.md

    For first person player clipping, positives are created by overlaying the source mask *over* the target image's weapon area, while negatives are positioned *behind* the weapon, respecting the target weapon mask.
 Classifying positives vs negatives serve as our self-supervised objective for FPPC

 ### Setting
 We used the same GiantMap environment as in our work [here]({{ site.baseurl }}{% link research/ai_agents_shooter22.md %}) however add 46 additional objects of interest (OOI).
 Particularly focusing on first-person player clipping (FPPC), where aberrations occur due to incorrectly set collision meshes.
-We seek to characterize how far in-distribution performance can be advanced with constrained data and assess the model’s efficacy in out-of-distribution (OOD), low-prevalence scenarios.
+We seek to characterize how far performance can be advanced with constrained data and assess the model’s efficacy in out-of-distribution (OOD), low-prevalence scenarios.

 Additional assets added to our GiantMap environment: